 Downtown Santa Monica is one of the most vibrant neighborhoods in Santa Monica, largely because it’s home to the Third Street Promenade and Santa Monica Place, two of the largest shopping areas in Santa Monica.
 The weekend finds the Third Street Promenade bustling with foot traffic of both locals and travelers.
 However, while Downtown Santa Monica is home to the highest concentration of shops, restaurants, and hotels in town, it also gives off a local vibe with its twice-weekly farmers market on Wednesday and Saturday mornings and lively street performers.

 Santa Monica’s Main Street bears the laid back artsy side of Santa Monica, a side of the city that has been characterized by a local, surf vibe for years.
 Consider the many art galleries and attractions such as the Edgemar Center for the Arts and Mindfulnest, which is one-part art gallery, one-part shop.
-Main Street also recently has seen an influx of international restaurants, such as Jinya Ramen Bar and Aussie Pie Kitchen, and is home to one of the highest concentrations of coffee shops in Santa Monica.
+Main Street is also home to one of the highest concentrations of coffee shops in Santa Monica.
 A variety of different boutique shops are scattered along Main Street and a weekly farmers market takes place every Sunday.

 The furthest inland neighborhood in Santa Monica is known as Mid-City.
 This is the arts and entertainment hub of Santa Monica, and is home to a number of the largest entertainment companies.
 Mid-City also is where you’ll find one of the largest contemporary art collections in Los Angeles, Bergamot, which was formerly a railroad station but now houses a plethora of different art galleries.
 Some of Santa Monica’s best restaurants are in Mid-City, including Mélisse, which had won two Michelin stars.